desmos-labs/desmos/x/reactions/spec/04-messages.md

 https://github.com/desmos-labs/desmos/blob/020cf82788b667924d0f71f9d8f1fd87efa5b340/proto/desmos/reactions/v1/msgs.proto#L184-L205
 ```

-The message is expected to fail if any of the following situations occur:
+It's expected to fail if:
-* The specified subspace does not exist;
+* the specified subspace does not exist;
-* The user has no permission to manage the reactions params;
+* the user has no permission to manage the reactions params;
-* The params validation fails.
+* the provided params are invalid.